lgbarrere/CCCharles-Random/README.md

 ## Mod Installation for playing
 ### Mod Download
 All the required files of the Mod can be found in the [Releases](https://github.com/lgbarrere/CCCharles-Random/releases).
-To use the Mod, download and unzip **CCCharles_Random.zip** somewhere safe, then follow the instructions in the next chapters of this guide.
+To use the Mod, download and unzip **CCCharles_Random.zip** somewhere safe, then follow the instructions in the next sections of this guide.
 This archive contains:
 * The **Obscure/** folder loading the Mod itself, it runs the code handling all the randomized elements
 * A default **CCCharles.yaml** file to define the player options, used to set some randmization parameters
 * The **cccharles.apworld** file containing the randomization logic, used by the host to generate a random seed with the others games